 |18 November 2001||Ship Collision / Allision|

 On November 18, 2001, while departing from Port Naples, due to strong northeast winds the ship struck Molo Martello Pier.
-As result of the collision, the vessel started taking on water, but managed to return back into the harbour.
+As a result of the collision, the vessel started taking on water but managed to return back into the harbor.
 The ferry was repaired in Naples and resumed service on December 8.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” striking another vessel).